Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 # IANA Considerations

-This document has IANA actions.
+This document has IANA actions, if approved.
 What they are exactly needs to be defined in detail.

 The EAP Method Type number for EAP-UTE needs to be assigned.